 This course will give students the basic skills required to operate word processors and spreadsheets.
 Students will be exposed to presentation software and database software.
 Students will learn the basics of database software.
 Students will learn the basics of email and internet interaction.
 Students will also be introduced to integrated software packages and their use in the business world.
-The course will use the current Microsoft software as its teaching platform (3 SCH) Prerequisites: Reading score of COMPASS 83 or above or ACT Reading of 19 or higher or completion of Foundations for Writing

-NOTE: Due to changing nature of technology, UA Cossatot will accept this course via transfer only if taken within the previous 5 years for Business programs.
+The course will use the current Microsoft software as its teaching platform NOTE: Due to changing nature of technology, UA Cossatot will accept this course via transfer only if taken within the previous 5 years for Business programs.
 If student stops out and returns under a new degree plan or changes to new degree plan this course must be retaken if not taken within the previous 5 years.
 ACTS #: CPSI 1003 (3 SCH)

-BUS 1013 Introduction to Business
+BUS 1313 Introduction to Business

 A basic course in the fundamentals of business.
 This course provides an understanding of the realistic problems and practices of business and offers a survey of several business areas.
-Prerequisite: Reading score of COMPASS 83 or above or ACT Reading of 19 or higher or completion of Foundations for Writing